 The most difficult child support cases to pursue are those in which the parent who does not have custody of the child(ren) lives in one state and the child(ren) and the custodial parent live in another.

-Federal law requires all states to provide Office of Child Support Services services to all families that have applied for such services, including location, paternity establishment, establishment of support obligations, regardless of where the obligor parent resides.
-Federal law also requires states to meet specific timeframes in the provision of these services, even when one parent is in a different state from where children are living.
+Federal law requires all states to provide Child Support Services to all families that have applied for such services, including location, paternity establishment, and/or establishment of support obligations, regardless of where the obligor parent resides.
+Federal law also requires states to meet specific timeframes in the provision of these services, even when one parent is in a different state from where the child(ren) are living.

 Every state has a unique court system with varying laws, practices and traditions.
 Matters of family law have traditionally been considered to belong to states and local governments, and, in general, citizens fall under the personal jurisdiction of the courts where they live.

-The primary legal tool for interstate Office of Child Support Services is the Uniform Interstate Family Support Act (UIFSA), which is federal law.
+The primary legal tool for interstate Office of Child Support Services is the Uniform Interstate Family Support Act (UIFSA), which is a federal law.
 All states have adopted UIFSA laws substantially similar to the Federal model, and rely heavily on them for pursuing establishment and enforcement in other states.
 UIFSA provides extended powers to states to reach beyond their own state lines for the establishment and enforcement of support orders.
-UIFSA allows a state to reach across their state lines to take some enforcement remedies.
 It also allows a state to enforce a support order that was made in another state.
 When legal action is needed to establish or enforce an order in another state, there are new laws and procedures that simplify and speed up the process.